Why stacking 7 tools costs more than an integrated solution

 Let’s take the concrete example of a new project manager joining your agency:

-- With 1 integrated platform: 2-3 days of training, operational in less than a week
+- With 1 integrated platform: 2-3 days’ training, operational in less than a week

-The difference?
-Approximately 6 to 8 weeks of productivity gained in the first year.
+What’s the difference?
+Around 6 to 8 weeks of productivity saved over the first year.

-For a project manager costing €60,000 per year, that’s approximately €7,000 in lost productivity just on onboarding.
+For a project manager who costs €60,000 a year, that’s around €7,000 in lost productivity just on onboarding.

 Then there’s all that invisible maintenance time that silently accumulates:

-- 7 tools = 7 different renewal dates to track
+- 7 tools = 7 different renewal dates to follow

 - 7 invoices to check and validate